dexter68555/Brainwaves-2017/README.md

 https://www.hackerearth.com/challenges/competitive/brainwaves-17-1/machine-learning/predict-annual-returns/analytics/

 This dataset is very small.
-I don't have the actual portfolio return of the dataset.
+I don't have the actual portfolio return of the testing dataset provided.
 So, I split 10% of the training dataset as the testing dataset.

 The R2 score is 96%.